Simon Business School

 We process and review applications the moment they are received by our office.
 We never hold applications, which means that if you apply earlier in an application window, there's a strong likelihood you will receive your decision sooner than the “guaranteed by” decision date for that round.

 No. Fall is the only entry term for our Full-Time MBA and MS programs.

 Official notification that a decision has been made is delivered by phone and/or email.
 Decisions are made and communicated by the appropriate notification date corresponding to the round in which your application was submitted.
 It is important to keep both your email address and mailing address current.
 Any changes to either can be made from within your online application.

 All admissions decisions are final.
 However, we would welcome your application for next year.
 We encourage you to visit our online selection criteria and class profile so that you may compare your candidacy to those who have already enrolled at Simon.
 To improve your candidacy for next year, we recommend relevant work experience (including internships as well as part-time and full-time experience), a competitive academic profile, strong communication skills, and a demonstrated potential for leadership.

 If on the day of your exam you are given the option to provide your results to Simon free of charge, you may use the below codes to do so.
 We will only access your results if you are a confirmed student for the purpose of marking your scores “received official” in your application.

 Yes.
-All applicants are required to take either the GMAT or the GRE.
+All applicants are required to take either the GMAT, GRE, or the Executive Assessment.